Azeko2xo/woodem/doc/sphinx/user.rst

 Suppsoe we want to study influence of parameters *density* and *initialVelocity* on position of a sphere falling on fixed box.
 We create parameter table like this::

- description density initialVelocity # first non-empty line are column headings reference   2400    10 hi_v           =    20              # = to use value from previous line
+ title density initialVelocity # first non-empty line are column headings reference   2400    10 hi_v           =    20              # = to use value from previous line
  lo_v           =     5